 Heart Health Recommendations

 The term "heart healthy" gets tossed around a lot, but what are heart health recommendations, really?
-Here's what you can do.
+Here's what you can do to support cardiovascular wellness.

 Smoking is a major risk factor for heart disease, especially atherosclerosis.
-Quitting is the best way to reduce the risk of heart disease and its complications.
-If you need help quitting, talk to your provider.
+Quitting is one of the best ways to reduce the risk of heart disease and related complications.
+If support is needed to quit, it’s best to speak with a healthcare provider.

-Control portion size and don't eat until "stuffed" (uncomfortable).
+Control portion size and avoid eating until uncomfortably full.

 The easiest way to do this is to exchange a protein (meat, egg, cheese) or high fat/high sugar/high sodium item for another vegetable or fruit at meals.

-Select whole grains (look for whole grain/heart healthy labels).
+Select whole grains (look for "whole grain" or "heart healthy" labels).

-Choose low-fat protein sources (skinless chicken, fish, wild game).
+Choose low-fat protein sources such as skinless poultry, fish, or legumes.

 Limit salt (sodium) intake to under 2,000 mg per day (look at labels).